 Mission Mount Somers is a new event run by Enduranz Events, the brainchild of two Methven locals Glen Currie and Tineka Johnstone.
-It consisted of a 42 kilometre marathon, a 21 kilometre half-marathon and a ten kilometre trail run around and over the foot hills of Mount Somers.
-Almost 200 people took up the challenge on what turned out to be a stunning Mid-Canterbury day; a number that is only going to grow over the coming years.
+It consisted of a 42-kilometre marathon, a 21-kilometre half-marathon and a ten-kilometre trail run around and over the foothills of Mount Somers.
+Almost 200 people took up the challenge on what turned out to be a beautiful Mid-Canterbury day; a number that is only going to grow over the coming years.

 I had read an article earlier in the week where Mal Law talked about how well-maintained shingle on tracks was changing the raw experience of off-road running.
 He should have been doing this run; there would have been absolutely no such complaints here!

 A welcome refuel of electrolytes, bananas and jetplanes provided a much-needed energy boost before heading off to tackle the second 21 kilometres of the day.
 The only thing with the second half though was I knew exactly what I was in for, and I wasn’t looking forward to it!
 Like most people who run further than their usual distance, I was constantly battling the demon on my shoulder.
-I had listened to a Podcast by Bevan James Eyles on my drive home the day before (really should fix that radio in my car) that posed the question ‘What is your goal that you’re working towards?’
+I had listened to a Podcast by Bevan James Eyles on my drive home the day before (really should fix that radio in my car) that posed the question ‘What is the goal that you’re working towards?’
 This was just the motivation I needed to keep the legs moving when the flats allowed a quicker pace.
-It’s easy to just keep walking, but with a seven hour goal in mind I knew I needed to keep on keeping on.
-That’s not to say there weren’t a few moments when the hands went on the thighs and I stopped, doubled over, and thought ‘why do I do these races??’
+It’s easy just to keep walking, but with a seven-hour goal in mind, I knew I needed to keep on keeping on.
+That’s not to say there weren’t a few moments when the hands went on the thighs, and I stopped, doubled over, and thought ‘why do I do these races??’

 I was at the bottom of the valley, with the long slog ahead and no one else in sight.
-Again, the devil appeared on my shoulder and again I thought ‘What is my goal?’
-There was going to be no ‘if only’ today, so I pulled out my headphones, cranked some 80’s power ballads on my iPhone and sang my way up the climb for the next 45 minutes.
-I even took a few selfies as a surge of energy appeared out of no where (they’re terrible too, forgot my double-chin rule!).
+Again, the devil appeared on my shoulder, and still, I thought ‘What is my goal?’
+There was going to be no ‘if only’ today, so I pulled out my headphones, cranked some 80's power ballads on my iPhone and sang my way up the climb for the next 45 minutes.
+I even took a few selfies as a surge of energy appeared out of nowhere (they’re terrible too, forgot my double-chin rule!).
 I knew once I got to the top the remaining distance was (relatively) easy!
 The sun was still burning hot, but a slight breeze meant it was bearable.
-Coming over the saddle and looking out over the Canterbury Plains once again I picked up the pace and rock-hopped my way down to Pinnacles hut.
+Coming over the saddle and looking out over the Canterbury Plains once again I picked up the pace and rock-hopped my way down to Pinnacles Hut.